Olivier Bernard: Ex-Newcastle star hopes for North East resurgence

 "I look at the England team and think 'how many of them are from around here?'
 There should be far more," he told BBC Sport.

-the new owner and chairman of non-league minnows Durham City.
+The 34-year-old is the new owner and chairman of non-league minnows Durham City.

 Olivier Bernard's career stats